rdkgit/EGM96/README.md

 Java Library to compute the EGM96 offset against WGS84 altitudes reported by simple GPS receivers.

 Default use case: The Android location manager API does not return altitues above mean sea level (what would be most useful for normal users) but rather the altitue above the WGS84 reference ellipsoid [1].
-To transform the WGS84 altitued to an estimate for the altiude above mean sea level, the offset described by the Earth Gravitational Model 1996 (EGM96) [2] can be added to the WGS84 altitude.
+To transform the WGS84 altitued to an estimate for the altiude above mean sea level, the offset described by the Earth Gravitational Model 1996 (EGM96) [2,7] can be subtracted from the WGS84 altitude.

 See the example below for the conversion described above: